andrea-pratt/LMNOP_Django_App/README.md

 With the site server running, go to http://127.0.0.1:8000/scraper

-Remain on the page until a small "ok" is displayed in the upper left corner
+Remain on the page until a small "ok" is displayed in the upper left corner (should take 3-5 minutes)

 Close the browser, or navigate back to http://127.0.0.1:8000